nadavmatalon/sudoku/README.md

 * A `puzzle` is a String with 81 chars (each char must have value of 0-9).

-Here are three example of `puzzle` you can use:
+Here are three example of a `puzzle` you can use:

 ```ruby
 easy_puzzle =   '015003002000100906270068430490002017501040380003905000900081040860070025037204600'